 Transforming your craft from an oceanic vessel back to domestic operations is just a matter of making the right contacts, finishing some paperwork, removing SLOP (if any), and getting the cockpit ready for airways, radar contact, and full time air traffic control.

-This section continues an example G450 trip from Bedford, Massachusetts (KBED) to Geneva, Switzerland (LSGG), to Mumbai, India (VABB), to Tokyo, Japan (RJAA), to Honolulu, Hawaii (PHNL), to San Francisco, California (KSFO), back to Bedford.
+This section continues an example G450 trip from Bedford, Massachusetts (KBED) to Geneva, Switzerland (LSGG), to Tokyo, Japan (RJAA), back to Bedford.
 For the purpose of covering an oceanic departure, this section will focus on the KBED to LSGG leg.
 To view the steps required prior to oceanic airspace entry, see: Oceanic Departure.
 For the en route portion, see: Oceanic En Route.

 Figure: Example Plotting Chart (Arrival), from Eddie's notes.

 [AC 91-70B, ¶D.2.11.3] Compare LRNS to ground-based NAVAID (as applicable depending on your equipage).
-1. When departing oceanic airspace and acquiring ground-based NAVAIDs, crews should note the accuracy of your LRNS compared to the position information provided by those NAVAIDs.
+1. When departing oceanic airspace and acquiring ground-based NAVAIDs, you should note the accuracy of your LRNS compared to the position information provided by those NAVAIDs.
 2. You should note discrepancies in your maintenance log.